herbermqh/LunarVim/README.md

 <!-- {{{1 -->
 ![Visual Appearance](./utils/media/VisualAppearance.png)
 - I use zenburn theme.
-One of the reasons for this is that its available in virtually any plugin/app/program that allows themeing, so I can near consistent code themeing everywhere.
+One of the reasons for this is that its available in virtually any plug-in/app/program that allows theming, so I can near consistent code theming everywhere.
 - I've added vertical markers at 80 and 120 characters.
   - Galaxy line displays the current column and line length, these change colour at 80 and 120 characters.